-I have been a proponent of space and space travel for years.
-Very few of my friends seem to share my love for stars and planets.
+For now, space seems like a thinking man’s dream, forever stored away atop Maslow’s Hierarchy of Needs.
 I often wondered why.
 How could they not understand the thrill of worlds beyond ours?
 Why are the stars a taboo subject, only to be discussed amongst scientists and academics?
 Isn’t space just another place for humankind to visit and explore?
 First, let’s take a look at where we are today.

 Let’s for a second leave the safe places in our heads for a second, use empathy and imagine we never received that spark that made us love space.
-We tend to think of space as a cold, distant and lonely place.
-Far from our everyday lives.
+We tend to think of space as a cold, distant, and lonely place, far from our everyday lives.
 Watch the movies.
-Science Fiction movies in general trend towards ominous, political agendas that damn humankind into a bleak and unworthy existence.
+In general, science fiction movies trend towards ominous, political agendas that damn humankind into a bleak and unworthy existence.
 People in these movies or television shows tend to be militant, distant or intellectual, a far cry from your BFF next door.
 Then there is “space music.”
 Google it.
 Most space music is spacey, orchestric, and reminds you of something far out and distant.
 Who thinks about going to space?

-Pop culture has taught us that space is deadly, dull and in some instances a front to God himself.
+Pop culture has taught us that space is deadly, dull, and in some instances, a front to God himself.
 Space travel is perceived as a smart man’s game.
-Think of any sci-fi movie seen.
-They all involve brilliant scientists, mathematicians and just plain ole nerds whose level of expertise is presented with a magician type eloquence.
-That perception is powerful because it subconsciously teaches us that space exploration isn’t for the US; it’s for THEM.
+Think of any sci-fi movie you’ve seen.
+They all involve brilliant scientists, mathematicians, and just everyday ole nerds whose level of expertise is presented with a majestic type eloquence.
+That perception is dominant because it subconsciously teaches us that space exploration isn’t for the US; it’s for THEM.

-Astronomy Facebook pages, while informative, reinforce negative perceptions about space.
+Astronomy-related Facebook pages, while informative, reinforce these perceptions about space.
 Their content consists of “important news” and “breakthroughs” from scientists who are doing nothing more than theorizing about cosmological cause and effect on massive scales about things that are not only removed from our worldview but also removed from the human experience.
 Some people can imagine what it means for “Jupiter to be 11 bigger than Earth” using balls that they can hold in there hand…if they find the time.
 But very few people can fathom a gaseous planet made of helium and hydrogen that is so light it could float on water.
 Our minds (human minds, not yours super-human) can’t imagine the vast size of stars such as VY Canis Majoris or vast distances even in our Solar System.
 There is simply no context.

 But what do I mean by appreciation?
 Does this mean you should be in awe of our grand and beautiful universe?
 Most lovers of stars and planets believe so.
 There are problems with this approach.
 For starters, it frames the universe as a far away, unattainable, inaccessible place.
 It’s similar to the woman on the cover of a Glamour magazine whose primary purpose is to look unattainable.

 Unless you’re a hardcore astronomy enthusiast, chances are, a telescope isn’t on your shopping list.
 I believe this barrier of entry is unnecessary.
-A person shouldn’t have to go to the rigorous of vetting and purchasing a telescope to see a few stars.
-Do you need to make a huge purchase to know the beauty of Machu Picchu, Bora Bora of French Polynesia, the Temples of Bagan in Myanmar or Clent Hills of Worcestershire?
+A person shouldn’t have to go to the rigorous vetting and purchasing a telescope to see a few stars.
+Do you need to make a considerable purchase to know the beauty of Machu Picchu, Bora Bora of French Polynesia, the Temples of Bagan in Myanmar or Clent Hills of Worcestershire?
 The point is that space needs marketers now, more than ever.
 Marketers can communicate the message “Space is a Place.”